- 1 Grand Hotel Excelsior Vittoria, Sorrento, Italy

 11 Most Stunning Waterfront Hotels in Europe

-Glistening blue waters, rocky cliffs, beach towns brimming with outdoor concerts and festivals—Europe’s seaside destinations come alive in the summer when urbanites swap concrete streets for the shore.
-Follow their lead and check into one of these stunning oceanfront hotels, from a stylish boutique in Santorini to a grand estate on the coast of England.
+Glistening blue waters, rocky cliffs, beach towns brimming with outdoor concerts and festivals—Europe’s seaside destinations come alive in the summer and fall when urbanites swap concrete streets for the shore.
+Follow their lead and check into one of these stunning waterfront hotels, from a stylish boutique in Santorini to a grand estate on the coast of England.

 Grand Hotel Excelsior Vittoria, Sorrento, Italy